 d) Sulfur dioxide

-16. The latent heat of the fusion of water is much higher as compared to any other common liquid except:
+16. The latent heat of the fusion of water is much higher than that of any other common liquid except:

 a) Ammonia